There comes a time in your business where using the free tools and services won’t give you the leverage you need to grow your business.

 Canva is another tool to help you create amazing graphics for your blog posts and social media.
 Canva has a lot of great functions and can help you start designing like a pro.
 You can create more than images – we use it to create PDF files like our media kit.

 We recently shared a post here on our camera lenses and camera.
 We have used Canon for ever and love our Canon 700D.
 The quality of our photos drastically improved when we got it and better lenses.
-We now have our eyes on a Canon 5D Mark II – the professional (and of course expensive one).

 Read more posts on digital lifestyle: